Snoozeds/DankRPG-aoi/README.md

 - Take note of the [license](https://tldrlegal.com/license/mit-license).

 ## Hosting DankRPG | Step 1: Picking the correct host
-Personally I chose DigitalOcean (though they have pretty STEEP prices), as it was the easiest to use with Github's education pack.
-But, there are a wide range of hosting options out there.\
+Personally I chose DigitalOcean (education pack), but you should check multiple providers for the best pricing.
+You could also use an online IDE, like replit. \
 Just make sure the one you choose supports:
-- Linux (I recommend **Ubuntu/Other Debian distros**, as they share they same commands.)
+- Linux (I recommend Ubuntu/Debian distros.
+I will be mentioning Ubuntu commands below.)
 - 24/7 hosting
 - (optional) pay as you go.

 ## Hosting DankRPG | Step 2: Connecting to your host
+You should skip this step when using an online IDE.

 For Linux users (your personal machine), I recommend **EasySSH** + **FileZilla** or **Termius** for accessing the server. \
-For Windows users (your personal machine), I recommend **Bitvise** or **Termius**\
+For Windows users (your personal machine), I recommend **Bitvise** or **Termius**. \
-**Note that these are just recommendations from apps that I've used personally.
-There are countless options out there.**

 To use these applications, they will usually ask for a couple of things:
-- The host/address: This is the ipv4 address provided by your server provider.
+- The host/address: This is the ipv4 address provided by your hosting provider.
 - The username: Usually "root" on linux servers.
 - The password: Set by yourself through your hosting provider.
 - The port: Usually "22", but check with your hosting provider.